sncodeGit/opstkhelp/README.md

 - enter any OpenStack API commands for a specific zone, entering only the name of this zone using `opstkhelp-source-rc`

 # Encryption
 Zone passwords are encrypted.
 AES algorithm is used for encryption.
-For more information see
+For more information see:
 ![](Documentation/encoding.png)

 # Utils